-At the top of your must-have list for your medical insurance verification outsourcing company is to check if they have medical coding and strategies concurrent with the medical practice’s specialties.
+At the top of your must-have list for your insurance eligibility verification outsourcing company is to check if they have medical coding and strategies concurrent with the medical practice’s specialties.

 If they have experience with a range of medical specialties, then they will know what to look for to submit clean and clear claims.
 The specialization range typically extends from dental and physiotherapy or radiology services to more highly specialized fields like gynecology or oncology.

 This comes down to having certified coders for your medical practice’s specialized needs.
 Code checks should include